maxmilton/MaxMilton.com-Old-v3/README.md

-Source for the website of Max Milton—powered by Hugo, Gulp, and Bootstrap 4—<https://maxmilton.com>.
+Source for the website of Max Milton — powered by Hugo, Gulp, and Bootstrap 4 — <https://maxmilton.com>.

 # Overview

 A simple blog which uses Node.js + Gulp automation to make development and deployment easy.
 Site generated with Hugo, a fast static website engine, which makes creating websites fun again.
 Theme uses Bootstrap 4 for agile design.

 NOTE: Uses Browsersync to serve the site when in development—the auto-reload is awesome and makes developing across multiple devices at once easy.
-Hugo comes with it's own dev server but Browsersync is a far better tool for rapid development.
+Hugo comes with it's own dev server but Browsersync is a better tool for rapid development.

 Read more about the release at <https://maxmilton.com/blog/blog-source-code-now-availiable-on-github.html>.